The Best Squirrel Proof Bird Feeders and 12 Tips That Work

 If you’d like to have a little more fun with your squirrels, try a turning a toy Slinky into a baffle.
 Thread the post through the Slinky and attach one end under the feeder, allowing it to drape down the post.
 Shorten it if the Slinky touches the ground.
 Squirrels that try to climb it get a ride back to the ground every time!

-4. Bird (Feeder) on a Wire
+4. String Soda Bottles on a Wire

 Suspend your feeders on a wire strung from one pole to another, at least 5 feet from the ground.
 To prevent squirrels from doing a tight-rope walking trick, string plastic liter-size soda bottles onto the wire on both sides of the feeders.
 The plastic bottles roll the squirrels right off as they approach.

-5. The Caged Bird Eats
+5. Try Caged Bird Feeders

 6. Switch Up Your Seed

 Consider adjusting your birdseed blend by incorporating food that squirrels tend to dislike, such as white millet, thistle and safflower seeds.
 Birds like cardinals and titmice enjoy safflower seed, and finches like thistle seed, so replacing the seed in one or more of your feeders may help.